What is a Bad Credit Score for Business Loans?

 Step 1: Choose the Right Product

 Bad credit business loans come in many forms.
 To choose the right small business loan, consider which borrowing terms pose the least risk for your cash flow.
 Is your business highly seasonal?
-Are you prone to occasional dips in revenue?
+Are you prone to occasional revenue dips?
 Would a business line of credit, term loan, or merchant cash advance help you build your business?
-It would be best to consider the funds’ intended purpose since this directly affects how long it will take you to pay it back.
+It would be best to consider the funds’ intended purpose, as this directly affects how long it will take you to repay them.

 Step 2: Gather Your Documents